 Rising up from the seabed just off the shore of the Italian Riviera, Christ of the Abyss is a remarkable bronze sculpture, installed in memory of a legendary Italian diver.
 Today it is one of the Mediterranean's most popular diving spots, attracting scuba enthusiasts from across the world.

-Since then, Christ of the Abyss has become a popular focus for divers visiting the Italian Riviera and, lying in relatively shallow water not far from the shore, it's easily accessible if you are travelling on a private yacht charter along this coastline.
+Since then, Christ of the Abyss has become a popular focus for divers visiting the Italian Riviera and, lying in relatively shallow water not far from the shore, it's easily accessible if you are traveling on a private yacht charter along this coastline.

-The statue of Christ of the Abyss has come to hold a special significance among the worldwide diving community, as both a tribute to all divers who have lost their lives at sea, and as a symbol of protection, watching over today's underwater explorers in the Mediterranean.
-For many, diving here is a moving experience, and the fulfillment of a long-held wish.
+The statue of Christ of the Abyss has come to hold a special significance among the worldwide diving community as both a tribute to all divers who have lost their lives at sea and as a symbol of protection watching over today's underwater explorers in the Mediterranean.
+For many, diving here is a moving experience and the fulfillment of a long-held wish.

-Bronze for the statue was donated from a variety of sources, and included ships' bells, submarine propellers and the medals of Olympic athletes and soldiers who had fallen in combat, which Guido Galetti melted down and reformed into this symbol of peace.
+Bronze for the statue was donated from a variety of sources and included ships' bells, submarine propellers, and the medals of Olympic athletes and soldiers who had fallen in combat, which Guido Galetti melted down and reformed into this symbol of peace.

 If you are here on the last Sunday of July, you will witness one of Italy's most extraordinary and poignant religious ceremonies.
 An evening mass is held on the beach followed by an underwater procession to Christ of the Abyss, where a laurel wreath is placed at the statue's feet.